fpco/ide-backend/README.md

         - Updated tests to support for 7.4 and 7.8 (mark allowable differences, use alpha-equivalence rather than syntactic identity to compare types, etc.), and be less picky about package versions

+     * Isolated a bug in sqlite which was causing #104.

+     * Known issue: tracked #125 down to a bug in the GHC RTS, and reported this (https://ghc.haskell.org/trac/ghc/ticket/8648).
+There is no fix yet though.

+     * Known issue: updateGhcOptions has some problems; detailed in #115.

  *  Version 0.7.1